Start the Online Application HERE (after Oct 16th)

 - Applicant information (contact information, academic history etc.)

-- Two "Recommendation Questionnaires" completed online by recommenders you identify.
+- Two references with contact information is required from ALL applicants, BUT only semifinalists' references will be contacted.
+For those semifinalists two "Recommendation Questionnaires" completed online by recommenders you identify.
 At least one two of these recommenders should be from a faculty member who can comment on your academic work.
 A third is optional but encouraged.
 Recommendations from those that can comment on your science communication or writing is highly encouraged as well.
 The questions (each with a 200 word limit) on the Recommendation Questionnaire are:

 - Describe your work with the applicant (research, academic, communication, etc.).
 Highlight the applicant’s contribution, role and accomplishments.
 This section is similar to what one would write in a standard letter of recommendation but should NOT be as extensive or as detailed.

 - Describe why you think the fellowship is a good match for the candidate’s talents and interests.
 You may wish to highlight the applicant’s communication skills (written and/or verbal communication, ability to communicate with the public and diverse audiences), or characteristics such as intelligence, creativity, devotion to science communication, etc.

 - Describe the applicant’s workplace skills (maturity, initiative, teamwork and affability, ability to take criticism and direction, dependability, and respect for others—especially supervisors).